Welcome To iFightBack ® (by Self-Defense Software)

 The webcam we recommend is the

-Logitech C920 or higher from Amazon. <- turned off link because of price gouging.
+Logitech C920/C920S or higher from Amazon. <- turned off link because of price gouging.

 Amazon is currently price gouging because of the high demand for web cams.

-Here is a link to the Logitech C920 on BestBuy for $69 or
+Here is a link to the Logitech C920 on BestBuy for $69 (no longer listed) or

-(the lesser C615 does not work as well)
+(the lesser C615 works OK but not work as well as the models listed above)

 From this point you can use either a big screen TV or a projector and screen.
 See below for information regarding projectors.